positron emission tomography/computed tomography (PET/CT)

 - Wear warm, comfortable clothing.

-- St. Francis Medical Center: Cancer Institute, Radiology/Oncology Department (left of the fireplace)
+- St. Francis Medical Center: Report to the Cancer Institute, Radiology/Oncology Department (left of the fireplace)